Thrive Law have helped hundreds of anxious people at this difficult time for FREE via firstname.lastname@example.org

 Employers should contact their accountants to see what grants and loans might be available before making any drastic decisions.
 Business support has been put in place and there are more details here.

-Where the employer cannot afford to keep their employees, and such employees would usually be laid off or being made redundant, the Government’s Coronavirus Job Retention Scheme will essentially pay some of the salaries for those members of staff.
+The Government’s Coronavirus Job Retention Scheme will essentially pay some of the salaries for employees, in all businesses provided their employer had enrolled them for PAYE online and the employee has a UK bank account.
 They will be retained as employees, but 80% of the salary (up to £2,500) will be paid for, for 3 months, by the Government under this Scheme.
 Once furlough ends, they will go back to work as normal.
+In line with new Government Guidance, vulnerable people as well as those with childcare obligations are now entitled to be furloughed, not just those who would otherwise be at risk of redundancy.

 It is a grant so is not repayable by the company.
 The current guidance is that all UK businesses will be eligible.